patrickbucher/learning-rust/diary.md

+# Day 51 (2024-05-14)

+TODO

 # Day 50 (2024-05-13)

 I started the day with exercise 27, which required digging into the `regex` crate.
 This comes in very handy, because I'd like to re-implement the soccer table example as an exercise.

+I struggled a bit with the command-line argument parsing for the soccer-table example.
+The reason for this was another optional argument that is parsed from an optional string to a number.
+The process involves transitions from `Option` to `Result`, which takes a while to be done nicely in code.
+It reminded me about the importance of the _Separation of Concerns_, which is extremely important when learning Rust: first get the code to compile, then make it elegant.

+I have to take some more time to study all the methods of `Option` and `Result`, and how they interact to create more succinct code with less `match` and `if let` statements.

 # Day 49 (2024-05-12)